OUTDOOR WORSHIP

 Appalachian Regional Ministry

-With God's help, Trinity is responding to the Vestry's call to develop this type of ministry.
-The ministers out there have repeatedly expressed how grateful they are for our help.
-They are genuinely trying to do all they can for the poor, and with our mutual prayers and efforts it is good to be able to see God's hand at work.
+With God's help, Trinity is responding to the Vestry's call to develop this ministry and we thank all the volunteers who have helped make this ministry such a successful experience.
+The ministers out there have repeatedly expressed how grateful they are for all our help.
+Pastor Eric Reece of the Robbinsville United Methodist Church said recently, “A great benefit was the encouragement and care Trinity brought and that is priceless.”
+They are genuinely trying to do all they can for the poor.
+With our mutual prayers and efforts it is a real blessing to be able to see God's hand at work.
+If you are interested in helping our less fortunate Appalachian neighbors, please contact me, tegoodrich@gmail.com.
+Thank you so much.

 Tom Goodrich